SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 1. Golden Gate Park

 The southern border of the Richmond District in San Francisco is Golden Gate Park.
-This 1,000+ man-made park houses several large museums, outdoor activities, and trails.
+This 1,000+ acre man-made park houses several large museums, outdoor activities, and trails.

 Some of the best stops include the California Academy of Sciences (our most visited museum), the Japanese Tea Garden, and the de Young.
-You can also rent bikes for the day or head out on a Segway tour.
-You could spend all day (or all week) in the park exploring its numerous activities.

-Learn more about visiting Golden Gate Park.
+>> Learn more about visiting Golden Gate Park

 2. Presidio

-The Presidio is home to the Walt Disney Museum, the National Cemetery, and four works from Andy Goldsworthy There are also some great places to eat and drink here.
-Learn more about visiting the Presidio.
+The Presidio is home to the Walt Disney Museum, the National Cemetery, and four works by Andy Goldsworthy.
+There are also some great places to eat and drink here.

 3. Lincoln Park Golf Course